3 Days in Lisbon: A Perfect Itinerary for First Timers

 Rather than head down the hill after doing some exploring of Alfama, make your way to nearby Graça to get some drinks before dinner in Alfama on your journey back down the hill.

-Then, check out either 8a Graca for some of the best craft beer in Lisbon, or down the hill to Graça do Vinho for an extensive selection of Portuguese wines and some light snacks (think bread and cheese).
+Near the viewpoint, check out either 8a Graca for some of the best craft beer in Lisbon, or down the hill to Graça do Vinho for an extensive selection of Portuguese wines and some light snacks (think bread and cheese).

-Day 2: A Food Tour + Belém
+Day 2: Dive into Lisbon’s Food Culture + Belém

-An Afternoon in Belém
+A Morning in Belém

 Belém used to be a separate city, but as Lisbon has expanded it has swallowed it up and now it’s a district within the broader city of Lisbon.